constantinadrian/Caterpillar_Montessori_MS_1/README.md

     - [VS Code](https://code.visualstudio.com/) - IDE used when Gitpod was having technical issues and run out of hours on Gitpod

-    - [Autoprefixer CSS](https://autoprefixer.github.io/) - used to add prefix to css code
+    - [Autoprefixer CSS](https://autoprefixer.github.io/) - used to add prefix to CSS code

     - [Tinypng](https://tinypng.com/) - used to compress all image files in order to reduce loading time on each page